cmayen/paila/README.md

 The ingest server that will receive log files from remote machines and queue the files for AI analysis.

+---

-### Log Discovery Tool
+## Log Discovery Tool

 #### paila-logpush.sh

-Shell script copied to remote servers that filters log files and interacts with journalctl (if present) to generate an ingest file for the paila-ingest server.
+Shell script copied to remote servers that filters log files and interacts with journalctl (if present) to generate and upload an ingest file for the paila-ingest server containing information about the previous day.

-### Ubuntu Installer Chain

-docker/install-docker-amd-ubuntu.sh
-docker/paila-ollama-rocm/paila-ollama-rocm-install.sh
-docker/paila-ingest/image/paila-ingest-image-create.sh # development
-docker/paila-ingest/paila-ingest-install.sh